Samsung is recalling the Galaxy Note 7 worldwide over battery problem

-Samsung is recalling millions of new Galaxy Note 7 smartphones worldwide after reports of the devices catching fire while charging.
+Samsung is recalling millions of new Galaxy Note 7 smartphones worldwide after reports that the devices can catch fire while charging.

 The massive recall of one of Samsung's flagship devices is an embarrassing setback for the world's biggest selling smartphone maker.
 The Note 7 was unveiled just a month ago, and big rival Apple (AAPL, Tech30) is expected to show off its new smartphone next week.

-Samsung (SSNLF) said Friday it had found a problem with the battery in some of the phones and was halting sales.
-In the coming weeks it will offer customers a new product for free to replace all 2.5 million Galaxy Note 7s that have been sold.
+Samsung (SSNLF) said Friday it had found a problem with the battery in some of the phones and was halting sales in 10 countries, including South Korea and the U.S. It will offer customers a new product for free in the coming weeks to replace the 2.5 million Galaxy Note 7s that have been sold.

-It's unclear what owners of the phones should do now.
-The company said it will take about two weeks to prepare the recall, and the date new products will be available will vary by country.
-People worried about their batteries should contact their nearest Samsung service center, it added.
+Samsung said devices in China don't appear to be affected because it used another battery supplier.
+But it was unclear if models sold in China would nonetheless be recalled.

+The company originally said it would take about two weeks to prepare the recall, but later announced Note 7 users in the U.S. can exchange their device for a Galaxy S7 or Galaxy S7 Edge, starting next week.
+It will also refund the cost of Note 7-specific accessories.

 South Korean news agency Yonhap had previously reported that there have been five claims around the world of Note 7s catching fire while charging.
 Unverified photos posted on social media showed charred devices.

-Related: The Samsung Galaxy Note 7, a phone you can unlock with your eyes
+Related: Samsung Galaxy Note 7, a phone you can unlock with your eyes

+A Galaxy Note 7 owner in South Korea, who asked that he not be identified, told CNNMoney he was awoken in the middle of the night when he "smelled something burning."
+His phone had melted and he used his older model Samsung, Galaxy Note 2, to take photos that he posted online.

+"I saw small flames on the phone where it was melted," he told CNNMoney.
+"It disappeared soon after."

 Samsung, a giant South Korean company, said it had been alerted to 35 claims of faulty phones worldwide.
 It said it had so far found 24 devices with problems for every million sold.